OpMaster3/opMaster3/README.md

-## Hi I'm Arjun
+##Hi, I'm Arjun

-I am doing some cool stuff!!
+This is where I upload my code!